 Below is the checklist of Khmer localization details for the Cambodian market you should consider for the best quality Khmer localization projects:

-- There is no official Latin transliteration system for Lao.
-In Laos, French-based systems are used and there is considerable variation in spelling, particularly of vowels.
+- There is no official Latin transliteration system for Khmer.
+In Khmer, French-based systems are used and there is considerable variation in spelling, particularly of vowels.
 So if you need a transliteration, please be extra careful.

 - The metric system is compulsory in Cambodia since 1914.
 However, some traditional measurement units are still used.
 For example, 1 phyeam = 2 muoi = 2 m; 1 lin = 3⁄80 muoi = 22.5 g; 1 muoi = 1l.